degreepath/auditor/tests/snapshots/2018-19/major/french.md

 ## Electives
-For this requirement, you must take at least two courses with the “french_elective” attribute.
+For this requirement, you must take at least two courses with the “french_elective” attribute at most 1 outside of the FREN department.

 # Custom Attributes